golanlevin/DrawingWithMachines/lectures/topics/walking_a_dot/README.md

 ---

-#### Case Study: Spencerian Flourishes (1800s copperplate calligraphy)
+### 1.2.2.
+Case Study: Spencerian Flourishes (1800s copperplate calligraphy)

 Spencerian flourishes are the ornate, looping decorative extensions found in 19th-century copperplate calligraphy, popularized by calligrapher Platt Rogers Spencer in the mid-1800s.
 They were designed both to beautify handwriting and to demonstrate a calligrapher’s skill in controlling rhythm, curves, and elegant line variation.

 Some decorative Spencerian designs can be emulated using parametric equations based on periodic functions.
-For example, in this [interactive p5.js code example](https://editor.p5js.org/golan/sketches/_bBzlrd26), both `x` and `y` are derived from sinusoidal functions of `t`:
+For example, in this [interactive p5.js code example](https://editor.p5js.org/golan/sketches/_bBzlrd26), both `x` and `y` are derived from sinusoidal functions of `t`.
+These periodic functions approximate the movement of the calligrapher's hand over time:

 ```
 x = a * (t + b*sin(3*t) + c*sin(2*t));